gatherloop/roadmap-english/README.md

 ## Phase 2: Build Vocabulary

+### 2.2.
+Word Association Challenges:
+Start with one word, and members say related words (e.g., “beach → sand → sun → vacation”).

-### 2.1.
+### 2.2.
 Board Games with Vocabulary Focus:
 Use games like Codenames, Taboo, or Scrabble where participants must read, describe, or create words.

 ### 2.2.
 Reading Session

-Read an article or something, then deliver the summary

-### 2.2.
-Word Association Challenges:
-Start with one word, and members take turns saying related words (e.g., “beach → sand → sun → vacation”).
+Read a story, then retell it

 ## Phase 3: Improve Grammer

 ### 3.1.
 Tenses Practice Session

-Choose one tense, discuss how to use it, and then practice by giving the example of the form
+Choose one tense, discuss how to use it, and then practice by giving an example of the form

 ### 3.2.
 Story Chains

 One member starts a story with one sentence.
 Each person adds a sentence while focusing on correct grammar.

+## Phase 4: Practice English in Conversation

+### 4.1.
+Conversation Sessions

+Using the green card in yuk main

+### 4.2.
+Board Game with a Negotiation Focus

+e.g. Catan, Werewolf,

-## Phase 4: Pronunciation
+## Phase 5: Pronunciation

 ### 4.1.
 Pronunciation Practice